kamermanpr/Amitriptyline.HIVSN/README.md

 1. Pain interference on activities of daily living, assessed using the pain interference sub-scale of the Brief Pain Inventory
 2. Physical symptoms, psychological, emotional and spiritual, and information and support needs, assessed using the African Palliative Care Outcomes Scale (APOS)

-Primary and secondary outcomes were measured at baseline, three and six weeks for each of the two intervention periods.
+Primary and secondary outcomes was measured at baseline, three and six weeks for each of the two intervention periods.
 Across the duration of the study, that represents measurements at 0, 3, 6, 9, 12, and 15 weeks on each participant.

 #### Trial start and end date
 01/04/2009 - 30/04/2010